 2. Saskatchewan's Response to the Russian Invasion of Ukraine

 On February 24, 2022, Russia began a military invasion of Ukraine.
 Saskatchewan strongly condemned the invasion, supported the sanctions imposed by federal government, and committed to welcoming and supporting an unlimited number of Ukrainians affected by the war who wish to settle in the province.

 For more information visit the Saskatchewan Supports Ukraine page.

 3. Reports of the Saskatchewan-Ukraine Relations Advisory Committee

-That committee was succeeded by other advisory bodies over the years, and in 2009 the government revitalized the citizen group as the Saskatchewan-Ukraine Relations Advisory Committee (SURAC).
-In March 2015 the government extended SURAC and its mandate to 2018.
+In 1993, the Saskatchewan government established a citizen committee to provide advice on enhancing business opportunities and cultural ties with Ukraine, continue work on student exchanges and strengthen the civil society of Ukraine.
+That committee was succeeded by other advisory bodies over the years, and the government revitalized the citizen group in 2009 as the Saskatchewan-Ukraine Relations Advisory Committee (SURAC).
+In February 2021, the government extended SURAC and its mandate to 2024.

-SURAC receives administrative support from Intergovernmental Affairs of Executive Council.
-The Minister Responsible for Saskatchewan-Ukraine Relations is a liaison to the committee.
+Legislative Secretary Responsible for Saskatchewan-Ukraine Relations is a liaison to the committee.